siberianfox/tinygwiki/Data-Sheet---Version-8.md

+Draft mockup.
+None of these numbers are real, yet.

 This is the specification data sheet for the TinyG version 8 board.
 All specifications are subject to change as we improve the product.

 <dl>